collective/rapido.plone/README.rst

 The unique interface to build applications with rapido.plone is the **Plone theming tool**.

-It implies it can be achieved in the *file system* (in the /static folder like the rest of the theming elements), or through the theming *inline editor*.
+It implies it can be achieved in the *file system* or through the theming *inline editor*.

 A Rapido application is just a piece of our current theme, it can be imported, exported, copied, modified, etc. like the rest of the theme.